Human rights in Venezuela: 2017 Venezuelan protests

 Human rights groups have stated that Venezuelan authorities have used force to gain confessions.
 Amnesty International maintains that the government has a "premeditated policy" to commit violent and lethal acts against protesters, stating that there is "a planned strategy by the government of President Maduro to use violence and illegitimate force against the Venezuelan population to neutralize any criticism".
-The Wall Street Journal reported that a young men had already been tortured at an army base when soldiers piled them into two jeeps and transported them to a wooded area just outside the Venezuelan capital.
+The Wall Street Journal reported that a group of young men had already been tortured at an army base when soldiers piled them into two jeeps and transported them to a wooded area just outside the Venezuelan capital.
 Foro Penal stated that "most of the detainees are beaten once they are arrested, while they are being transferred to a temporary detention site where they are to be brought before a judge", giving one instance with "a group of 40 people arrested for alleged looting, 37 reported that they were beaten before their hair was forcefully shaved off their heads".
 In other examples of abuses, "15 reported that they were forced to eat pasta with grass and excrement.
 The regime's officials forced dust from tear gas canisters up their noses to pry open their mouths.
 They then shoved the pasta with excrement in their mouths and made them swallow it".
 According to the Justice and Peace Commission of the Venezuelan Episcopal Conference, many other cases of abuses have been recorded.

 In October 2017, Iceland blocked the entrance of 16 tonnes of tear gas from China destined to arrive in Venezuela, stating "it is clear that a large amount of tear gas is involved, and Venezuela can be seen as a hazardous area where fundamental human rights are not respected, among other things".